cursey/reframework-book/src/object_explorer/object_explorer.md

 These singletons are usually much more related to engine behavior than the usual `Singletons`.

 ## TDB Fields
-Lists all of the methods for a given type visible within the TDB.
+Lists all of the fields for a given type visible within the TDB.

 ## TDB Methods
 Lists all of the methods for a given type visible within the TDB.
 Can right click on any method to open a context menu.